hotwaxlab/ocellight-perception-bustier/hardware/README.md

 - 5V trace
 - brightness potentiometer trace

-To reduce the overall footprint, some components are piggybacked:
+To reduce the overall footprint, some components are physically piggybacked:

 - The logic level shifters fit under the microcontroller, which is on standoffs for ease of swapping
 - The pin header fits under the logic level shifters on the opposite side of the board